rodizio1/EZ-WifiBroadcast/README.md

 # For code contrinutors

 Please use develop branch for making any changes.
-Then
+When code is tested and is ready to be pushed to master branch create a Pull Request and assign or invite other users to review and apprive your changes.
+When the change is approved it can be merged to the master branch.

+Afterwards a new release can be created and tagged.